trilobite-poetry/trilobite-poetry.github.io/issues/_current/kobor.md

 other possible heights, or: heightened realities, still implemented into human history.
 Just like the female sitting over me at the table has put on her glasses.
-We are capable to obtain the protrusions, either esh or machine.
+We are capable to obtain the protrusions, either flesh or machine.
 The machine can read into Broca's area, a machine learning mechanism can visualize the thoughts in language via the electrodes attached to the right neurons on the cortex.
-Soon, mortality won't necesseraly take place.
+Soon, mortality won't necessarily take place.
 Intellect uploaded in the cloud.
 So, what does my operation to un-be and un-think myself and to investigate nothing should result in?